Holy Cross Hospital: Unethical, Dishonest, Dangerous

 The medical record somehow omits that attending physician Shahid Shamim

-handed my father’s care off to Dr. Weiner and walked away, and that the undocumented Weiner categorically refused to treat, declaring my father “dead the day he got here.”
+handed my father’s care off to Dr. Weiner and left the hospital.
+Dr. Weiner refused to intubate, making the shocking declaration that my father was “dead the day he got here.”
+He left no documentation, ensuring that his presence and his actions would never appear in the record.

-All of this undoubtedly explains why the “Discharge Summary” written by admitting & attending physician Dr. Ahmed Nawaz
+All of this undoubtedly explains why the “Discharge Summary,” written by admitting and attending physician Dr. Ahmed Nawaz

-, falsely claims that the doctors had a long conversation with me because my father needed intubation – and that I decided against it!
+, falsely claims that the doctors had a long conversation with me about my father’s need for intubation — and that I supposedly decided against it.

 According to the hospital directors, “Nursing probably knew additional life support measures were not planned for your father and there was no action for them to take…”

-In a setting that requires detailed history taking, treatment plans laid out, progress notes meticulously written and DNR orders prominently displayed, do the words probably knew have any place?
+In a setting that demands detailed history taking, treatment plans clearly laid out, progress notes meticulously written, and DNR orders prominently displayed, do the words “probably knew” have any place?
+Wouldn’t honest nursing notes document a pivotal change in the treatment plan, a breakdown in continuity of care, or a significant decline in the patient’s condition?

-Holy Cross recently opened a seniors emergency room replete with soothing colors, extra-thick mattresses and TVs tuned to the “relaxation channel” – but a senior about to be admitted would do well to be nervous rather than comforted.
+Holy Cross recently opened a seniors emergency room replete with soothing colors, extra-thick mattresses and relaxing music – but a senior about to be admitted would do well to be nervous rather than comforted.
 Maryland’s Office of Health Care Quality begrudgingly cited Holy Cross for failing to have a certificate in my father’s chart before withholding treatment and allowing him to die — while choosing to ignore the more serious issues of patient abandonment and record falsification.
 The hospital has been flagged for many other violations as well but never penalized; mere paperwork deficiencies to a protective OHCQ.

 Shame on the hospital, and shame on the State of Maryland for refusing to hold anyone accountable or to even talk to any of the doctors involved.
 My father’s record hides willful negligence and shirks accountability at every turn.